Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Milk ducts (called ductal carcinoma)

 Milk-producing glands, or lobules (called lobular carcinoma)

 Fatty or connection tissue (called sarcoma): This type is rare.

 Ductal carcinoma accounts for about 90% of all breast cancers.

 Paget disease of the nipple Paget Disease of the Nipple Paget disease of the nipple is a type of breast cancer that originates in milk ducts under the nipple but first appears on the skin.
-(See also Overview of Skin Cancer.)
-The term Paget disease... read more is a ductal breast carcinoma that affects the skin over and around the nipple.
+The term Paget disease also refers to an unrelated... read more is a ductal breast carcinoma that affects the skin over and around the nipple.
 The first symptom is a crusty or scaly nipple sore or a discharge from the nipple.
-At least half of the women who have this cancer also have a lump in the breast that can be felt.
+About half of the women who have this cancer also have a lump in the breast that can be felt.
 Women with Paget disease of the nipple may also have another breast cancer that is not felt but that can be seen using imaging tests—mammography, magnetic resonance imaging (MRI), or ultrasonography—done to look for another cancer.
 Because this disease usually causes little discomfort, women may ignore it for a year or more before seeing a doctor.
 The prognosis depends on how invasive and how large the cancer is as well as whether it has spread to the lymph nodes.

 Extent of spread